bergerom/katas-java/README.md

 size of its subdirectories.
 (Hint: you might want to wrap java.io.File objects inside your Leaf and Composite classes.

 ## -- Linked List --
+### intersection
 Given two (singly) linked lists, determine if the two lists intersect.
 Return the intersecting node.
 Note that the intersection is defined based on reference, not value.
 That is, if the kth node of the first linked list is the exact same node (by reference) as the jth node of the second linked list, then they are intersecting
+### partition (leetcode)
+Given the head of a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.
 ## -- Matrixes --
 ### Matrix rotate
 Given an image represented by an NxN matrix, where each pixel in the image is 4